-Mom: Say 'juice'.
-'I want juice, please'.

-Eventually after many trials Johnny may learn to say 'juice' but this is a mistake of parents who think that speech is the goal.
+Mom: 'Say 'juice'.
+'I want juice, please'.'
+Eventually after many trials, Johnny may learn to say 'juice', but this is a mistake of parents who think that speech is the goal.
 No!
 Language is the goal.
-And early language is about gestures not words.
-Johnny clearly communicating through gestures what he wanted.
+And early language is about gestures, not words.
+Johnny was clearly communicating what he wanted through gestures.
 By ignoring his gestures, Johnny's mother is ignoring his most important communication system.
-As a result, gestural language may Johnny be impoverished.
-How would you like it, mom, if you went up to Jim and (gesturally) pursed your lips as you leaned forward to give him a kiss and he says, pulling back: "What do you want, Julie?
-Say 'kiss', say 'kiss'".
-It would be insulting and infantilizing, right.
+As a result, Johnny's gestural language may be impoverished.
+Dr. Rick: "How would you like it, mom, if you went up to Jim and (gesturally) pursed your lips as you leaned forward to give him a kiss and he says, pulling back: "What do you want, Julie?
+Say 'kiss,' say 'kiss'."
+It would be insulting and infantilizing, right?
 It's no less frustrating for children."
 Mom: "I never thought of it that way."
 Dad: "I'd never do that.
 She's the one who makes me work for a kiss."
-Mom (in mock warning): "Jimmy, if you want a kiss you better watch what you say."
-Dad: "Yes, dear?"
-Me: "Smart man.
-By not paying attention to gestural intention we trade the child's true communication system (i.e. gestural language) for speech.
+Mom (in mock warning): "Jimmy, if you want a kiss, you better watch what you say."
+Dad: "Yes, dear."
+Dr. Rick: "Smart man.
+By not paying attention to gestural intention, we trade the child's true communication system (i.e., gestural language) for speech.
 A bad trade.
 If you ignore gestures, your child will learn that his gestures and intentions don't matter.
 As I said before, you must have faith that speech will come naturally as language develops.
-As I say to parents "You can't push the speech river."
+As I say to parents 'You can't push the speech river.'
 Trying to hurry speech can ruin language."
 Dad: "Right.
-We want language not just speech.
+We want language, not just speech.
 Got it."
 True Speech Delay.